A Guide to Fairbanks, Alaska

-The Tanana Valley Railroad began life as the Tanana Mine Railways by entrepreneurs Falcon Joslin and Martin Harrais from Dawson, Yukon Territory, Canada after learning of the gold strikes in the Chena and Chatanika river basins.
-They recognized the need of a year-round means of transportation to and from the mines.
+The Tanana Valley Railroad was organized as the Tanana Mine Railways by entrepreneurs Falcon Joslin and Martin Harrais from Dawson City, Yukon Territory, following gold strikes in the Chena and Chatanika river basins.
+They recognized the need for a year-round means of transportation to and from the mines.

 In 1903, Joslin and Harrais traveled to the Tanana Valley to evaluate building a railroad from the Tanana River to Fairbanks and to the gold fields.
 After returning to Dawson, they developed plans and secured financial backing from British investors.
 Construction began in 1904, but came to an abrupt halt due to unforeseen engineering problems.
 The terrain was deceptive appearing perfect for laying track, but it turned into a quagmire of swamps and small streams due to the hidden permafrost that thawed when the ground cover was disturbed.
 During the winter it re-froze and was hard as a rock and the tools couldn't budge the frozen ground.

 Initial supplies soon ran out and were not replenished until mid-May 1905.
 Until the arrival of Engine #1 around July 4, men and animals provided the horsepower for the construction.